vaginessa/save-android/README.md

 ## features
 - Save from another app
   You can select this app from another app's share screen to save links directly to this app.
+  This will also allow you to edit the link and add an annotation.
 - Use local storage or api
   In the preferences screen, you can choose to use the [api](https://github.com/albalitz/save-api).
 - Choose the sort order